Nickcasm/Nickcasm/README.md

 ### 🌱 What do I do and What have I done?

-- Developer at Tata Consultancy Services.
+- Senior Developer at SAP.
 - Developed End to end SAPUI5 projects.
 - Worked in Python,Java,Javascript,SAPUI5,SAP Fiori.
 - Implemented deployment processes.